LuisDavidCamacho/rag_architecture_workshop/README.md

    - You might add lightweight instrumentation (timings, retrieved chunk IDs) to better understand retrieval quality during the workshop.

 Treat the above as a checklist rather than a prescription.
 The workshop is designed to provoke experimentation—adapt chunking strategies, improve prompt wording, or bolt on re-ranking as you see fit.
 The only constraint: keep everything runnable locally via the provided Docker/Vite setup so the audience can iterate quickly.

+## Graph RAG Challenge Guidance

+When you switch to the Graph RAG branch, build upon the new scaffolding:

+1. **Graph Construction**
+   - Use `EmbeddingGenerator.extract_entities` and `EmbeddingGenerator.build_graph` to emit co-occurrence nodes/edges for the Enron corpus.
+   - Extend or replace the heuristics with GraphRAG’s extraction pipelines (e.g., claim/relationship extraction) and persist results using the same directory structure.
+2. **Graph Storage & Inspection**
+   - Leverage `GraphFileStore.query_graph_file` to read GraphRAG-compatible artifacts (JSON/JSONL) from disk.
+This mirrors the default file-based pipeline storage.
+3. **Service Layer Stubs**
+   - Implement `build_graph_rag_index` to orchestrate extraction, graph persistence, and optional summarisation ahead of query time.
+   - Implement `graph_rag_query` to combine graph traversal (communities, relationship hops, claim summaries) with language model prompting.
+4. **Prompting & Evaluation**
+   - Compare graph-enriched answers with the Advanced RAG baseline.
+Capture which nodes/edges were used and how they influence responses.

+Document your choices so participants can appreciate the trade-offs between vector-only and graph-aware retrieval.

 ## REST Examples